rust-lang/rfcs/text/0000-async-project-goal-2024h2.md

 ### Stabilize trait for async iteration

-There has been extensive discussion about the best form of the trait for async iteration (sometimes called `Stream` and sometimes `AsyncIter`).
+There has been extensive discussion about the best form of the trait for async iteration (sometimes called `Stream`, sometimes `AsyncIter`, and now being called `AsyncGen`).
 We believe the design space has been sufficiently explored that it should be possible to author an RFC laying out the options and proposing a specific plan.

 ### Resolve the ["send bound"][sb] problem